Employee Discrimination, Bullying and Harassment Complaints Policy and Procedure

 Terms defined in the Definitions Dictionary

-An expression of dissatisfaction made in relation to an action, Decision or omission within the responsibility and control of the University, an Employee or a Student, where a response or resolution process is expected wherever possible....more
+An expression of dissatisfaction made in relation to an action, Decision or omission within the responsibility and control of the University, a University Member or a Student, where a response or resolution process is expected wherever possible....more

 Council means the governing body, the University of Southern Queensland Council....more